Uterine Growths (cont.)

 - Find a local Obstetrician-Gynecologist in your town

 Other medical treatment for uterine fibroids

 It is important to remember that fibroids only require treatment if they cause bleeding or pain.
 There are several medical treatments available for fibroids.
-Birth control pills (oral contraceptives) will provide many benefits for women with fibroids.
+Birth control pills (oral contraceptives) can provide many benefits for women with fibroids.
 They decrease the amount of uterine bleeding by about 50% and decrease cramping pain during menstruation.
-They also seem to decrease the risk of fibroids.
+They also may also decrease the risk of fibroids.